SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 at the end of the returned string.

 ..
-TODO: It is not currently possible to use variadic parameters with selector-style declarations, but this is an intended addition as part of the revision of selector-style syntax.
+TODO: It is not currently possible to use variadic parameters with selector-style declarations, but this may be added as part of the revision of selector-style syntax.
    This is tracked as rdar://16030076, and this section should be updated once it is implemented.
+   In the meantime, I have chosen not to mention it either way, as Joe wasn't sure whether this would make it in for their March deadline.

 .. _Functions_InoutParameters: